dragones/llmpm/README.md

 Stay tuned for my journey here.  [**Please star this repository**](https://github.com/dragones/llmpm) if you are interested in following along.

-In the meantime, there is no better time to level-up your PM skills and productivty.
+In the meantime, there is no better time to level-up your PM skills and productivity.

 Be a LLM PM.